Kinship Verification through a Forest Neural Network: Proposed Method

 \subsection{Loss Functions}

-Various loss functions are employed to lower the network error from different perspectives, such as~\cite{zhu2023distance}.
-Additionally, we have added the center loss to other losses owing to its effectiveness in raising the accuracy of the network.
-Generally, we have four various loss functions: \begin{itemize} \item Kinship pair classification and part-based family-ID losses \item Distance-based losses: Triplet and cross-generation divergence loss \item Direction-based loss \item Center loss \end{itemize} Their combination is formulated in Eq.~\ref{eq:loss-combination}.
+We employ various loss functions to reduce network error from different perspectives, as in the work~\cite{zhu2023distance}.
+Additionally, we have added the center loss to other losses due to its effectiveness in improving network accuracy.
+Generally, we use four groups of loss functions:

-The parent and child feature vectors in the $i^{th}$ image pair are represented by $F_i^p$ and $F_i^c$, respectively.
-The $F_i^{p,c}$ indicates the parent and child's combined features.
-Additionally, $y_i$ denotes the class label and $y_i=1$ if the parent and child in the $^i$th image pair have kinship relation, otherwise $y_i=0$